 Members of the PC also deal with all parish planning applications.
 Many of these are routine but some require consultation within the community and may require a public meeting for discussion.
 Other PC members operate the parish Emergency Scheme and Neighbourhood Watch.
 Members also attend relevant meetings relating to local schemes and important issues such as developments with Sizewell C, The Layers and the proposed electricity sub-station at Friston.

 From time to time local residents raise issues relating to items such as car parking and road safety and these are discussed by the PC and action taken where appropriate.
-For example, Highways Dept have been consulted on improvements to road safety at Benhall School and funding is being sought for speed indicators which can be mounted at strategic locations and are a common sight in local villages.
+For example, Highways Dept have been consulted on improvements to road safety at Benhall School and funding has been obtained for a speed indicator (SID) which can be mounted at strategic locations and are a common sight in local villages.

 Individual councillors have roles relating to the tasks listed above and report back at each meeting.
 In addition, when other issues have to be addressed, they are allocated to councillors with an interest in the issue or who are willing to take it on.
 This often involves councillors entering into correspondance with parishioners, local government or suppliers and may involve meetings during the day or in the evening.